lawsonkeith/Bee-Bot/README.md

 ![](https://github.com/lawsonkeith/Bee-Bot/blob/master/132___09/IMG_1122.JPG)

 **Obstacle avoidance** -
-This is done using a sharp IR range finder which feeds into the second Arduino analog input.
+This is done using a sharp 2Y0A21 F 39 IR range finder which feeds into the second Arduino analog input.

 **Power** -
 The unit is powered using 4xAAA hybrio batteries.
 This makes up the unregulated supply that feeds the motor control.
 The rest of the devices are powered by a 3.3V regulated supply which is generated on the Arduino mini pro.
 I made a little power distribution board that was fed via a switch to help me route the power on the device.
 It's got a green LED on it to show when it's powered.
 A rocker switch controls power.